astronomer/terraform-provider-astro/docs/guides/import-script.md

 The script will generate two main files:
 - `import.tf`: Contains the Terraform import blocks for the specified resources.
 - `generated.tf`: Contains the Terraform resource configurations for the imported resources.
-The generated Terraform configurations may require some manual adjustment to match your specific requirements or to resolve any conflicts.
+The generated Terraform configurations might require some manual adjustment to match your specific requirements or to resolve any conflicts.

 ## Step 4: Extract and organize resources
-The `generated.tf` file that is created by the Import Script will contain all of the specified resources in one file.
-It is recommended that you extract and modularize the resources so they are easily maintained and reusable.
-This is an example of a well structured Terraform project for managing Astro infrastructure:
+The `generated.tf` file created by the Import Script contains all of the specified resources in one file.
+Astronomer recommends that you extract and modularize the resources so they are easily maintained and reusable.
+The following example shows a well structured Terraform project for managing Astro infrastructure:
 ```
 terraform-astro-project/
 ├── environments/